Finding a Latinx Professional Changed My Whole Idea of Therapy

-When I first began seeing a therapist, I'll admit it, I was nine, and I didn't understand the importance of being culturally connected to your therapist.
-The shift began when I hit my teenage years and started making excuses for rescheduling or canceling my sessions with a non-POC mental health professional.
-I remember spending more time explaining my Dominican and Puerto Rican family dynamics along with the stresses of being the first in my family to attend an all-girls high school in the Bronx.
-That's when I decided I would hit pause on therapy because no one was going to "get me."
-I haven't always been the greatest at communicating my negative emotions with others.
-Instead of speaking my truth, I gave up.
+I was 9 when I first began seeing a therapist, and I didn't understand the importance of being culturally connected to them.
+The shift began when I hit my teenage years and started making excuses for rescheduling or canceling my sessions with my non-POC mental health professional.
+I remember spending more time explaining my Dominican and Puerto Rican family dynamics and the stresses of being the first in my family to attend an all-girls high school in the Bronx.
+That's when I decided I would hit pause on therapy — no one was going to "get me."
+I haven't always been the greatest at communicating my negative emotions with others, and instead of speaking my truth, I gave up.

 Today, I honor that teenage girl with each session.

-Realizing healing is not linear, college years brought me back into therapy as I pushed myself to open up past wounds and work through them.
-It was and still is the purest act and most radical act of self-love to date.
-Over the years, I have witnessed myself transform as I intentionally sought out WOC professional therapists.
+I realized that healing isn't linear, and my college years brought me back into therapy as I pushed myself to open up past wounds and work through them.
+It was — and still is — my purest and most radical act of self-love.
+Over the years, I have witnessed myself transform as I have intentionally sought out WOC professional therapists.